TABLE OF CONTENTS

 3. Find a Surety Company with a Good Reputation

-Finding a good surety company is essential to starting a bail bondsman business.
+Finding a good surety company is an essential requirement to starting a bail bondsman business.

 When a bail bond agent posts bail on behalf of their client, that money is returned when the defendant appears for their court date.
 However, if the defendant flees, that money is forfeited – a huge risk for any bail bondsman.
 When this occurs, a surety company backs the agent and provides any additional money needed to pay off the amount.